Sold out!

-Step into the world of the Salish Wool Dog, a small, long-haired known by Coast Salish peoples for its wool, an essential part of weaving and cultural traditions.
-This event highlights Indigenous knowledge through research, storytelling, and film.
+Step into the world of the Salish Wool Dog, a small, long-haired dog known by Coast Salish peoples for its wool, an essential part of weaving and cultural traditions.
+This event highlights Indigenous knowledge through research, storytelling and film.

-The evening will have the first-ever public screening of the new short film on the history and legacy of the woolly dog, as well as a talk with Liz Hammond-Kaarremaa, co-author of the book The Teachings of Mutton: A Coast Salish Woolly Dog.
+The event will have the first Canadian public screening of the new short film on the history and legacy of the woolly dog—Threads that Bind: The Story of the Coast Salish Woolly Dog, by Kirk French—as well as a talk with Liz Hammond-Kaarremaa, co-author of the book The Teachings of Mutton: A Coast Salish Woolly Dog.

 A panel discussion of Indigenous knowledge keepers and weavers will delve into the cultural role of the woolly dog, the impacts of colonization, and current efforts to share this history.